• Blog

 First, a quick health lesson

-Day 1 of your cycle is the first day of your period (the first day of bleeding).
-Your body begins breaking down the lining of your uterus, and bleeding typically lasts three to seven days.
-During this stage of your cycle, your pituitary gland produces FSH (follicle-stimulating hormone), and fluid-filled follicles develop on your ovaries.
-Each follicle contains one egg.
+Day 1 of your cycle starts with the first day of your period (the first day of bleeding).
+As your body sheds the uterine lining, a process typically lasting three to seven days, the pituitary gland releases follicle-stimulating hormone (FSH).
+This triggers the growth of fluid-filled follicles on the ovaries, each containing one egg.

-The time period after you ovulate is called the luteal phase.
-Your follicle begins making more progesterone, a hormone that helps the lining of the uterus store more blood and nutrients.
-The egg travels down the fallopian tube to the uterus.
-If the egg has been fertilized, it may embed in the uterine lining, marking the beginning of a pregnancy.
+After ovulation, the luteal phase begins.
+Your follicle produces more progesterone, a hormone that helps the uterine lining store more blood and nutrients.
+As the egg travels through the Fallopian tube to the uterus, fertilization may occur.
+If fertilized, the egg can implant in the uterine lining, signaling the beginning of pregnancy.

-If the egg is not fertilized, the level of progesterone declines, the uterine lining breaks down and the egg is shed, along with your uterine lining, during your period.
+If the egg is not fertilized, the level of progesterone declines, the uterine lining breaks down and the egg is shed, along with the uterine lining, during your period.

 When is your fertility window, and how long does it last?

-Sperm can live for up to five days in your body after sex.
-Certain cervical mucus changes during this time create an environment more friendly to sperm.
-So although an egg only lives for up to 24 hours, your fertility window includes both the lifetime of the sperm and the egg — about six days.
+Sperm can live for up to five days in your body after sex, thanks to cervical mucus changes that create a sperm-friendly environment.
+Since an egg lives for up to 24 hours, the fertility window spans about six days—covering both sperm and egg viability.
 Peak fertility occurs the day before and the day of ovulation.

 Tracking your cycle with physical ovulation symptoms